ADubhlaoich/adubhlaoich.ie/src/writing/comedy-notes.md

 I *think* the three I chose were "tired, unfettered and optimistic".
 I wasn't even choosing words for the stage: they're just what I think of myself.

 Whenever we're in front of others, whether we choose to care or not, how we carry ourselves and are perceived will affect how people react towards us.
-One set of random ideas I had for a bit involves the fact I spend more time around scantily clad women than most straight guys due to my invovlement with the burlesque community.
+One set of random ideas I had for a bit involves the fact I spend more time around scantily clad women than most straight guys due to my involvement with the burlesque community.

 I have a few odd jokes here and there in my working memory I thought I could probably pull together into a set: